Siachen base camp. The toughest training ground in the world.

-This is eleventh part of Ladakh Diaries series.
+This is eleventh part of our Ladakh series.
 This time we go to Siachen base camp.

 Let us start telling the tale through the pictures.
-Click on them to see them in original size.
+Please click on them to see them in original size.

 We leave at dusk.
 The dunes of Hunder are quiet, devoid of tourists.

 We drove in darkness even as the sun was coming up slowly over the mountains in the east.

 Sunrise over the mountains as we head towards the base camp.

 Dunes shot early in the morning, Hunder

 You can see the shadow play here.
 We are driving in the shade where as the early morning sunlight beautifully lights up the mountains along the Shyok river.

 The beauty of this drive is unlike the others in Ladakh.
 The enormously wide Nubra river flanked by mighty peaks humbles you.